 by Russel Bouchard.
 This is a small book with great detail on all the variations of Fusil de Tulle, from the early guns, Grenadier, Buccaneer, Hunting, Fine, Pistol and Ordinaire.
 Details on all measurements and markings, and photos of differences in hardware.
 A wonderful small reference.
 Soft bound.

 This well finished fine fusil is stocked in black walnut with bright finished iron furniture.
 This 20 gauge smoothbore was assembled by contemporary maker J.E.
 Brown

 The buttplate casting has a fancy French style finial.
 The lock panels are shaped with a raised molding.
 This typical French architecture seems strange today, but is quite comfortable to aim and shoot.
 It feels about the same as a modern gun, despite the distinctive shape.

 Notice the extended finials, with rounded ends, typical on these French triggerguards.
-The fusil shown has the standard triggerguard filed to a decorative shape, and the engraved with a bow and arrows.
 Originals were hand made, in small contracts, over many years, and the decoration varies.

-This rear view shows the convex sideplate with extended tail, our #TG-TULLE-1-B. We include the more common flat sideplate with our set of suggested parts.
+This rear view shows the traditional flat sideplate with round frieze in the center.
+We include the more common flat sideplate with our set of suggested parts.